ioannaiordanova/PaymentGatewayAssignment/README.md

 **Scenario 5 : Void to non-existent payment Transaction** - sends a void transaction pointing to a non-existent payment transaction and expect 422 etc

+**Classes**
+RestClientBase extends RestClient
+TransactionRequestBase is a class container for both instances of RestRequest and RestClientBase.
+Class ServiceDriver is a link between the RestSharp classes and the Test Steps.
+Class Helper has only one method which prepares a Randon False Token.
+Class Hooks reads Config file into a variable.It is executed before each feature.

 *The scenarios Void to Void Transaction and Successfull Void Transaction are dependable from the execution of the prevoius scenarios respectively:
 Void to Void Transaction => Successfull Void Transaction